KhioneusNevula/MagicUniversity/README.md

 Characters have Avatars, which are their physical presence in the game.
 Most Avatars are moving bodies with physical needs, though perhaps a few Characters will have Avatars that do not function like this, e.g. something like a sentient personification of the University's walls, or ghosts.

-Characters' minds are composed of Feelings, Thoughts, Actions, and Memories (FTAM).
+Characters' minds are composed of Needs, Feelings, Thoughts, Actions, Memories, and Personality Traits.
+(NFTAMP).
+Personality Traits are created into the Character.
+Needs are uncreated and change by the Environment.
 The Environment can produce Thoughts.
+Needs can produce Feelings.
 Thoughts can produce Feelings, and Feelings can produce new Thoughts.
 Thoughts can produce Memories, and Memories can produce Thoughts.
 Thoughts can produce Actions.
+Memories can change Personality Traits.

+### Needs
+Needs are basic inherent things the Character keeps track of and which produce Feelings.
+They are scalar values from 0 to 100.
+As they get lower, they increase certain Feelings.
+Some Needs are listed as Mortal, meaning a Character will prioritize them far more than other Needs.
+Non-mortal Needs can be affected by Personality Traits, which may decrease or increase their thresholds for making Feelings.

+Some Needs and their general descriptions:
+* Breath (Mortal): The need for a Character's Avatar to breathe
+* Hydration (Mortal): The need for a Character's Avatar to drink water
+* Satiation (Mortal): The need for a Character's Avatar to eat food
+* Energy (Mortal): The need for a Character's Avatar to sleep.
+* Health (Mortal): The need for a Character's Avatar to be unwounded and not sick.
+* Shelter: The need for a Character's Avatar to not be susceptible to the elements.
+* Comfort: The need for a Character's Avatar to be comfortable.
+* Pleasure: The need for a Character's Avatar to be enjoying, in the sense not feeling pain and eating or feeling sensations they like.
+* Connection: The need for a Character to have social relationships
+* Love: The need for a Character to be loved.
+*

 ### Feelings
 Feelings are basic environmental circumstances in a character that affect how they think and act, reducing or increasing the likelihoods of certain kinds of actions.
 Feelings simply are measurable as scalar values from 0 to 100.

+Some Feelings and their general descriptions.

 ### Thoughts